Quilton: Advertisement

 A television commercial in 2005 featured aerial shots of people walking through a park, only to be struck with the Cupid's arrow on their buttocks by the 'cupid toddler', the main mascot and representation of the Quilton brand, who reacts with laughter and claps in the clouds.
 Complaints were made against the commercial because the narrator used the word "bum" ("Quilton loves your bum").
 Though the Advertising Standards Board did not find the commercial inappropriate, and therefore the slogan that features the word "bum" in Quilton adverts has been used since.

 Recent adverts for the brand generally depict a 'cupid baby' who holds a bow and arrow and dances on (or with) the toilet paper through the clouds, usually accompanied by surf, hip-hop and/or choral music.

+Family and Legacy

+Henry Ngai's grandson Joseph Ngai also the heir to the Quilton Company is really cool.